Transfer Admissions Requirements

 How We Evaluate Transfer Credit

 We review every course to determine its applicability to the program for which you are applying.
 Credits will be transferred only for courses with a grade of C or better.
 Generally, we evaluate classes based on their available catalog descriptions.
-Please take a look at our Transfer Credit Guide for more information of how your credits may transfer to Wentworth from another institution.
+Please take a look at our Transfer Credit Guide and policies for more information of how your credits may transfer to Wentworth from another institution.
 Also check out our policies for Advanced Placement/International Baccalaureate exams and Project Lead The Way to see if you qualify to receive college credit.
 Students are required to take a minimum of 50 percent of their curriculum at Wentworth.